Yasteer/7-Segment-Hexadecimal-Decoder/README.md

 This project implements a 4-bit binary to hexadecimal decoder using basic logic gates to drive a common anode 7-segment display.
 It was designed, built, and simulated using CircuitVerse.org.

-> 🛠️ This project forms part of my Portfolio of Evidence in Electronic Engineering.

 ---

 ## ✨ Features